lulzzz/documentation-1/docs/category/01_install_aks.md

 ### Install Azure CLI on Windows

-On Windows, the Azure CLI binary is installed via an MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
+We will use the Azure CLI to manage our AKS Cluster.
+On Windows, the Azure CLI binary is installed via a MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.

 You can download and install the CLI on the following page: